marketplacer/PercentageMargin/README.md

 Unfortunately, the method described above for creating leading and trailing constraints in the storyboard does not work for right-to-left languages.
 You can test it by running the app in the simulator with the language set to *Right to left pseudolanguage* in option section of the scheme settings.

 Right-to-left language layout require different constraint setup.
 In this case both the *multiplier* and the second constraint item need to be reversed relative to the normal layout.
-For example, the trailing margin will have multiplier of *0.1* for the right-to-left language and the second item needs to be 'leading' for the trailing constraint.
+For example, the trailing margin will have multiplier of *0.1* and the second item needs to be 'leading' for the trailing constraint.

 ## Demo app